gatsby-uc/gatsby-source-strapi/README.md

 First, you need to configure the `STRAPI_API_URL` and the `STRAPI_TOKEN` environment variables.
 We recommend using [`dotenv`][https://github.com/motdotla/dotenv] to expose these variables.

-> Make sure to create a full-access API TOKEN in Strapi
+Make sure to create a full-access [API TOKEN](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/api-tokens.html) in Strapi.

 **Path:** `./.env.development`